pmip4/PaleoCalAdjust/README.md

 PaleoCalAdjust
 ===================
-_This version of PaleoCalAdjust includes the operational modifications undertaken for deployment as part of [https://doi.org/10.5194/gmd-2021-290](Zhoa et al. (2021)).
+_This version of PaleoCalAdjust includes the operational modifications undertaken for deployment as part of [(Zhoa et al. (2021)](https://doi.org/10.5194/gmd-2021-290]).
 The original README is copied below.
-The modifications consist primarily of the addition of an __operational__ directory and altering the location of where "-cal-adj" comes in the new file names._
+The modifications consist primarily of the addition of an 'operational' directory and altering the location of where "-cal-adj" comes in the new file names._

 ===================